 EN: The GATE driver is enabled if the positive threshold is exceeded and the internal POR and UVLO thresholds have been satisfied.
-EN can be used as a logic control input, an analog input voltage monitor as illustrated by R1/R2 in the Typical Application and Corresponding SOA circuit, or it can be tied to VCC to always enable the TPS2490/91.
+EN can be used as a logic control input, an analog input voltage monitor as illustrated by R1/R2 in the typical application circuit on page 1, or it can be tied to VCC to always enable the TPS2490/91.
 The hysteresis associated with the internal comparator makes this a stable method of detecting a low input condition and shutting the downstream circuits off.
 A TPS2490 that has latched off can be reset by cycling EN below its negative threshold and back high.